For centuries, the origin of “Mind your P’s & Q’s” and its exact meaning have been debated.

 All organizations – whether private, public or non-profit – can be exposed to claims of financial injury from its stakeholders.
 All can benefit from this type of coverage.
 To learn more about you D&O insurance coverage options, contact your M3 Account Executive.

-This blog post contains excerpts of an article by Jen Pino Gallagher, originally published in the October 2019 of The Cheese Reporter.
+This blog post contains excerpts of an article by Jen Pino Gallagher, originally published in the October 2019 issue of The Cheese Reporter.
 M3’s Food & Agribusiness professionals are regular contributors to the Cheese Reporter.
 Read the full article as well as other recent M3 articles on cheesereporter.com.